-JET products carry a limited warranty which varies in duration based upon the product (MW = Metalworking, WW = Woodworking).
+JET products carry a limited warranty which varies in duration based upon the product (MW stands for Metalworking, WW stands for Woodworking).

 WHAT IS COVERED?

 This warranty covers any defects in workmanship or materials subject to the exceptions stated below.
 Cutting tools, abrasives and other consumables are excluded from warranty coverage.